 Measurement System Analysis:

-Measurement System is the collection of instruments, standards, operations, methods, fixtures, software, inspectors, environment & assumptions used to quantify a unit of measure or fix assessment to the feature characteristics being measured.
+A measurement System is the collection of instruments, standards, operations, methods, fixtures, software, inspectors, environment & assumptions used to quantify a unit of measure or fix assessment to the feature characteristics being measured.
 It is the complete process used to obtain a measurement during measurement system analysis.
 It is one of the 5 core tools.

 Measurement system analysis primarily deals with consulting the effect of the measurement system on the measured value.
 The objective of MSA is to access the quality of the measurement system.
 We test the system to determine its statistical properties and use them in comparison with accepted standards, our needs & customer requirement.